WolframResearch/LibraryLinkUtilities/docs/modules/function_arguments.rst

 Wolfram Language everything is an expression and variable's type can change at run time, whereas C and C++ are both statically typed.
 Apart from that, every C/C++ library may define custom data types it uses.

-LibraryLink does the heavy lifting by providing translation between popular WL expression types and corresponding C types.
+LibraryLink does the heavy lifting by providing translation between popular Wolfram Language expression types and corresponding C types.
 For instance, when you pass a ``String`` expression to the library function, you will receive a null-terminated ``char*`` in the C code, passing a ``NumericArray`` will yield an object of type ``MNumericArray``.
 There is still some work needed to translate LibraryLink types into external library types.